Stay Informed and Get Involved in Budget 2024

 The 190 Carry-Forward project list and the 103 new proposals is extensive and new projects should be defered if a project cannot be completed within the planned schedule.
 If completion cannot be reasonalbly achieved, it should not have been approved in the first place.
 In the December meeting, he SCRD has incurred engineering costs and staff time on projects that will no longer be built yet the taxpayer is to pay the bill for all costs incurred to date.

-DFlintoff asked 11 months agoThank you for your comment.
+DFlintoff asked about 1 year agoThank you for your comment.
 We will include it in our upcoming virtual budget information sessions that will take place in late January (January 22 and 24).

 -